Suzan-Lori Parks: Topdog/Underdog

 One of her best-known works is Topdog/Underdog.
 This play marked a departure from the heightened language she usually wrote.
 Parks is an admirer of Abraham Lincoln and believed he left a legacy for descendants of slaves.
-Topdog/Underdog explains what that legacy is.
 It tells the story of two African-American brothers: Lincoln and Booth.
 Lincoln works at a boardwalk arcade, dressing up like Abraham Lincoln and letting the tourists shoot him with plastic guns.
 He got this job because he could be paid less than the white man who had the job before.
-Parks does not judge Lincoln in this play, but rather enjoys bringing him into the other characters' lives and seeing how they are affected.
-She said, "Lincoln is the closest thing we have to a mythic figure.
+Author Joshua Wolf Shenk argues that Parks does not judge Lincoln in this play, but rather enjoys bringing him into the other characters' lives and seeing how they are affected.
+In an interview, Parks said, "Lincoln is the closest thing we have to a mythic figure.
 In days of Greek drama, they had Apollo and Medea and Oedipus – these larger than life figures that walked the earth and spoke – and they turned them into plays.
 Shakespeare had kings and queens that he fashioned into his stories.
 Lincoln, to me, is one of those."
-Parks also believes that Lincoln "created an opening with that hole in his head."
-She makes the case that everything we do has to pass through everything else, like the eye of a needle.
-She says we have all passed through the hole in Lincoln's head on our journey to whatever lies ahead.
-Like many of her other plays, Topdog/Underdog takes her characters on a quest to find out who they are and to examine the stories and experiences that have shaped their lives.
-More than anything, she believes that we have an important relationship with the past.

 365 Plays/365 Days

-Parks decided that she wanted to give herself the task of writing 365 plays in 365 days, hence her play 365 Plays/365 Days.
-This decision was made shortly after one of her books, Getting Mother's Body, was published.
-She kept herself on schedule and succeeded.
-She wrote anywhere she had to: on the road, hotel rooms, and modes of transportation.
-The end result has been produced by more than 700 theaters around the world.
+After her book Getting Mother's Body was published, Parks gave herself the task of writing 365 plays in 365 days, ultimately produced as 365 Plays/365 Days.

 The plays were presented by 725 performing arts groups, taking turns until the entire cycle was performed.
-The performances started in 2006, and included venues such as the Denver Center Theatre Company, colleges in England and Australia and the Steel City Theatre Company in Pueblo, Colorado.
+The performances started in 2006 at The Public Theater in New York City, and included venues such as the Denver Center Theatre Company, colleges in England and Australia and the Steel City Theatre Company in Pueblo, Colorado.
 Other venues were the Steppenwolf Theatre Company and the Goodman Theatre in Chicago, and the Center Theater Group in Los Angeles.
-The plays were presented at the Public Theater, New York City in November 2006, directed by Michael Greif.